ambientlight/bs-rx/README.md

 ```

 For osx, you can use the npm installation of bsdoc(corresponds to bs-platform 6), but for linux-based distros, you would need to build bsdoc from source for now.

+## See Also

+[reductive-observable](https://github.com/ambientlight/reductive-observable): Centalized rx side-effects for reductive.